 What is SIPOC – Definition and Usage

-In simple terms, SIPOC is a Six Sigma tool that is used for mapping processes by constructing a SIPOC diagram.
+In simple terms, SIPOC is a Lean Six Sigma tool that is used for mapping processes by constructing a SIPOC diagram.
 SIPOC stands for:

 While mapping any process, a SIPOC diagram summarises the inputs, outputs, process steps and other key information in a table format.